This article may contain links from our affiliate partners. Please read how we make money!

 These slow cookers can fit massive amounts of food.

 A whole chicken, 10 lb turkey, and big roasts can be cooked with these large crockpots and still come out tender.
-The following are the recommended large crockpots to buy;
+Here is the recommended large crockpot to buy:

 You probably don’t need a crockpot this size unless you are feeding a big family or regularly cooking for guests.
 Most families of 4-5 can get by with a 6 quart crockpot.